in-toto/community/elections/2026/itsc-april.md

 Two candidates were nominated:

-- Aditya S Yelgunhalli (Bloomberg)
+- Aditya Sirish A Yelgundhalli (Bloomberg)
 - John Kjell (Control Plane)

 In adition, a third candidate was nominated after the nomination period, which